 - Caritas helpline is available free of charge in Ukrainian and Russian through WhatsApp.
 Open Monday-Thursday (10:00 a.m. and 4:00 p.m).
 Please call (+47) 31 40 23 00.

 - ROSA helpline on human trafficking available in Norwegian and English.
 Always open.
 They can assist with an interpreter.
 Please call: (+47) 22 33 11 60.

 Are you a child or a youth?

-You can call Alarmtelefonen (an emergency phone) for children and young people on 116111.
-The emergency telephone is a 24-hour telephone and chat service in Norwegian and English.
+You can call Alarmtelefonen (emergency phone service) for children and young people at 116111.
+It is a 24-hour telephone and chat service in Norwegian and English.
 They can assist with an interpreter.

 Do you need health care?

 After arriving in Norway, you have the right to health care if you need it.
-Find out more about health services and rights here: Health care for asylum seekers and refugees in Norway - helsenorge.no (external website).
-You can select your language on the page.
+Find out more about health services and your rights here: Health care for asylum seekers and refugees in Norway - helsenorge.no (external website).

-You can find information on how to get help at www.dinutvei.no (external website).
-The site is available in many languages, including Russian.
+Find information on how to get help at www.dinutvei.no (external website).
+The site is available in many languages, including Russian and Ukrainian.

 Do you want to know more about working in Norway and what rights and obligations you have?

-You can find information from the Norwegian Labor Inspection Authority, at www.knowyourrights.no (external website).
-You can select languages on the page, including English, Ukrainian and Russian.
+Information from the Norwegian Labor Inspection Authority is available at www.knowyourrights.no (external website).
+You can select from a variety of languages on the webpage, including English, Ukrainian and Russian.